ins1x/mtools/README.md

 - Copy the mtools.amx file to the filterscripts folder
 - Open the server.cfg file in any editor and add mtools to filtescripts.
 >Note: mtools is connected after tstudio (filterscripts tstudio mtools)

+In the current version, mtools works with Texture Studio 2.0 and above!!

+### Disclaimer:

+this script does not claim to be original and is provided as is.
+The developer is not tasked with making another map editor, but supplementing the existing one for the convenience of work.
+This is a demo version, perhaps you will find errors and shortcomings, report them to the group messages.